Rosuavio/system-configs/test/README.md

 ### Colors and contrast

-Different combinations of front colors and background colors can dramaticly effect the preformance of OCR
+Different combinations of front colors and background colors can dramaticly effect the performance of OCR

 This dose not seem easily do-able from the VM/test environment level.
 This might be something that can be done in a display server/wayland compositer.
-I had succes configureing regreet with
+I had success configuring regreet with
 Regreet
 'GTK.application_prefer_dark_theme = true;'
-regreet can be totally customsied in apperance which is very helpfull.
+regreet can be totally customised in appearance which is very helpful.

 ### Front

-The font can sometimes be changed globally and certain fonts are desiged to be easier for OCR to recgonise.
+The font can sometimes be changed globally and certain fonts are desiged to be easier for OCR to recognise.

-Controling the font is not fesiable thre the VM/test environment.
+Controlling the font is not feasible threw the VM/test environment.
-I can change what fronts are avaible to the OS globally and I might even be able to change **some** global defaults for fonts, but its is very posible that some apps will ignore such defaults or use a mix of fonts, this global config is unreliable.
+I can change what fronts are available to the OS globally and I might even be able to change **some** global defaults for fonts, but its is very possible that some apps will ignore such defaults or use a mix of fonts, this global config is unreliable.
-I had succes configureing regreet with
+I had success configuring regreet with
 Global
 fonts.fonts = [ pkgs.inconsolata ];
 Regreet